ntsystemsit/ntsystemsit.github.io/_posts/2017-03-15-Aure-Site-Recovery-Deployment-Planner.md

 # Profiling

-First of all, we have to start profiling for the VM’s that we want to protect with Azure ASR.
-The tool tool connects to the vCenter server to collect performance data.
-There is no performance impact on the VM’s because the performance data of the vCenter is taken not from inside the VM.
+First of all, we have to start profiling the VM’s that we want to protect with Azure ASR.
+The tool connects to the vCenter server (or ESX) to collect performance data.
+There is no performance impact on the VM’s because the performance data of the vCenter is taken and no data from inside the VM.
 The tool basically queries every 15 minutes the vCenter to get the performance data.

 As first step we create a VM list with VM’s we want to profile.
 Connect to the vCenter with the VMWare CLI: